dbwebb-se/mvc/example/symfony-doctrine/README.md

 <!--
 TODO

-* Add sample on how to print out products in a view (sample exists below)
+* Enhance section on custom queries.
+    * How to write native SQL and Doctrine QL.

 * Perhaps in own article
-    * Add code samples on "Build custom queries into Repository object", the repository object contains sample code that is commented out and can be used for an example.
     * How to work with relations.
-    * How to write native SQL, Doctrine QL, Query builder.

 * How to reinit database?